OTTAWA - THINGS TO DO IN CANADA'S CAPITAL CITY

 Le Cordon Bleu School and Restaurant

-At Ottawa's prestigious Le Cordon Bleu Culinary Arts Institute, courses range from croissants to sushi.
+At the prestigious Le Cordon Bleu Culinary Arts Institute in Ottawa, courses range from croissants to sushi.

 We learn to prepare nine canapé recipes, in three hours, with culinary arts students.
 Our instructor, Chef Armando Baisas, whisks eggs, chops lobster, shells mussels and sautés shallots in a spotless stainless steel kitchen.
 Mouth-watering aromas fill the air.
 All students receive recipes and samples of the dishes after the cooking class.

-That evening, we savour snow crab with parsnip rémoulade, flounder with baby vegetables, and chocolate-covered walnut cream at Signatures, Le Cordon Bleu's award-winning restaurant.
+That evening, we savour snow crab with parsnip rémoulade, flounder with baby vegetables, and chocolate-covered walnut cream at Le Cordon Bleu Bistro @ Signatures award-winning restaurant.
 Who has visit to Paris?

 RCMP horses